experiencedft/defisaver-sim/README.md

 ## Project structure

 ``modules/cdp.py`` contains the logic of CDPs as a ``CDP()`` class.
 Collateral and debt can be added or removed, automation is turned off by default but can be enabled by providing some automation settings.
 Boost and Repay functions can be called even without automation turned on.
 A derivation of the formulas used for these functions will be provided in a separate document.
-Note: currently the implementation doesn't take into account some of the conditions used by the DeFi Saver team.
-In particular, there is no emergency repay if close to some liquidation threshold, and there is no conditin on the max fees charged.
-This is left for a later update.
-NOTE: because of this, it might be that if a position is too small initially, the gas fee charged when boosting or repaying would make the operation impossible.
-In this case, the functions will throw an error.

 ``modules/pricegeneration.py`` contains a collection of functions used to generate diverse price actions: